Skip to main content

 Each log record contains the following information:

-• Timestamp: The specific time of function execution
+• Timestamp: the specific time of function execution

-• Request ID: The unique identifier for a function invocation
+• Request ID: the unique identifier for a function invocation

-• Execution Status: Success or failure status
+• Execution status: success or failure status

-Logs Best Practices
+Log Best Practices

 Structured Logging

-Use a structured logging approach in your function code:
+Use structured logging in function code:

 exports.main = async (event, context) => {